Mandelbrot Metal for iOS & iPadOS

 Mandelbrot Metal is a next-generation fractal explorer for iPhone and iPad.

-Built on Apple’s Metal GPU framework, it renders the Mandelbrot set in real time with stunning clarity and smoothness.
+Built on Apple’s Metal GPU framework, it renders the Mandelbrot and Julia sets in real time with stunning clarity and smoothness.
 The app combines adaptive precision, vivid palette systems, ultra-deep zooming, and 3D lighting effects to bring the mathematics alive.

 It turns one of the most complex objects in math into an immersive art studio — a place where you can explore endlessly, discover breathtaking structures, and capture or share the images you create.